 – Reflect on who you are as a leader first – do you give your staff the opportunity to feedback to you?
 Are you willing to accept other’s views, even if they aren’t 100% positive?
 This is hard and you need to practice how you do this.
 Are you lacking any skills to e.g. listening, communication & coaching skills?

 – Get your staff engaged in the business – the more they are engaged in the business the better.
 Have monthly meetings that bring staff together.
 Get them to share what they’ve done in the previous month and what they are going to do the following month.
 Give them a platform to be creative.

 – For new members of staff provide an induction process, even if you are a small business.
 By getting the new employees to understand that you as a business will trust them first, sets the scene on how things are done in your business.
 Also, by showing them the culture within the organisation is a fair one and people don’t take advantage of that trust, then the working relationship will be a positive one.

 – If there is a person who isn’t doing the job you are paying them to do, give them that feedback as soon as possible (see my giving feedback article on how to do this)

 – When you put a process in place ask the question “What problem is this going to solve”?
 If it isn’t really necessary, don’t put it in place.

-If you want to chat through this process in more detail, please do give me a call on 01492 550401.
+If you want to chat through the issue of trust in more detail, please do give me a call on 01492 550401 or contact me here